 Hreflang tags seem pretty straightforward on the surface, but they’re actually super complicated to get right.
-In fact, Google’s very own senior webmaster trends analyst John Mueller called them ‘one of the most complex aspects of SEO’
+In fact, Google’s very own senior webmaster trends analyst John Mueller calls them “one of the most complex aspects of SEO.”

 The reason they’re so complicated is that hreflang tags are bidirectional.
 To implement them correctly, every URL needs return links to every other URL.
 If you have a lot of languages on your website, this gets messy quickly.
 If there are 50 language versions on your site, you’ll need hreflang links to different URLs on every single multilingual page.

-Not only that, but there are a lot of easy mistakes to make and things that can break the implementation, like if you delete a language and forget to update all of your hreflang tags, or if you don’t set the rel attributes correctly.
+Not only that, there are a lot of easy mistakes to make that can break the implementation, like deleting a language but forgetting to update all of the hreflang tags to reflect the same or incorrectly setting up attributes.

 If you’re not a developer, you’ll need basic code skills and a good understanding of HTML to know what you’re doing.